Treatment for Head Lice

 Head lice infestations are a common problem for children in the school setting.
 Each year we see cases of head lice in the Belton School District.
 Anyone can get head lice, and their presence does not indicate unsanitary conditions.
 Lice DO NOT spread disease.
 You may help keep this situation under control by checking for head lice often.
 It is our objective to protect all children and decrease the cost and inconvenience incurred by you as a result of head lice.
 Students will be removed from school only if live lice are present and should only be out of school long enough to receive appropriate treatment.

 - Lice are spread by head-to-head contact and by sharing personal items such as hats, combs, brushes, scarves, bedding, and clothes.

 - Symptoms include itching of the head and neck.
-On the head you might see brownish colored insects.
+On the head, you might see brownish-colored insects.
 Lice are very small, less than 1/8 inch long.
 The adult louse is about the size of a sesame seed.
 The eggs (nits) are gray or white in color and are tiny (about the size of the eye of a small needle).
-The nits are glued to the base of a shaft of hair and are most often found along the hairline behind the ears and at the back of the neck.
+The nits are glued to the base of a shaft of the hair and are most often found along the hairline behind the ears and at the back of the neck.

 - Head lice are insects that live on human heads only.
 Lice do not spread to or from pets.